h-a-n-a/rspack-allocation-test/README.md

 In this demo, an rspack compiler was created to compile JavaScript in `10000` directly.
 For each `build` and `rebuild`, Rspack would trigger [tokio-rs](https://github.com/tokio-rs/tokio) to spawn a few green threads to drive asynchronous tasks.
 Then, Rpsack would trigger a series of JavaScript module transformations, then optimizations.
 Finally, assets generated in each `build` or `rebuild` will be emitted to the dist file.

+**Actual behavior**:

 Using macOS Activity Monitor, you would see RSS increases indefinitely as it rebuilds.
-This does not happen when using the macOS system allocator or on Linux Ubuntu-22.04.
+At first, I thought it was a memory leak in Rspack.
+However, it turns out that this does not happen when using the macOS system allocator or on Linux Ubuntu-22.04.

+We do have some statically and globally initialized objects like `Ustr`, but this does not consume much of the memory.

+**Expected behavior**:

+RSS memory goes down as soon as rebuild starts.
+This is where we clean the previous compilation and cache.

 ## Environment